corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/installing-jpa.md

 string.
 It is not possible to pass them in as configuration properties.
 See below for an example connection string.

 {{< note >}}
-The dataSource.url property must specify a _minimum_ of 3 nodes.
-Each node in the connection string must end with the port number 26257.
+The `dataSource.url` property must specify a _minimum_ of three nodes.
+Each node in the connection string must end with port number 26257.
 {{</ note >}}

 ```javascript